 In May, Tharsus produced 2,500 devices to be tested by a range of trial partners from a variety of different sectors, with Bump available for commercial use since last month.
 The company is also working with Virscient, a New Zealand-based specialist in wireless connectivity and IoT, in the development of Bump.

-However, with the rollout of contact tracing apps, data privacy and the risk of government surveillance are a key concern.
+However, with the rollout of contact tracing apps, data privacy and surveillance are key concerns.
 Swan explains that the company was careful when developing and trialling the device to avoid straying into surveillance territory:

 “[The feedback from the trial has been] really positive which is really encouraging because when we first created the concept of Bump we were desperate that this wasn’t going to be seen as Big Brother.
 We were desperate to make sure this was very much focused on the user and providing them feedback and helping them understand their environment and go home at night and be able to reassure their partner and their family that they’re in an organisation and a space where everything is being done.
 Here’s the evidence that I’m keeping apart from everyone else.
 So it was all very people-centric.”